jmiramant/Laptop/README.md

 Laptop
 ======

-Script to get your laptop set up as a development machine targeted for the developing for EverFi
+Script to get your laptop set up as a development machine for Rails, PG, Homebrew, Ack and more...

 This script is assuming that you are using a Mac running OS X 10.6 or higher.